alkhatib99/data-structures-and-algorithms/README.md

 #### Challenge

-How to use LinkedList to insert elements and check if it is exists or not
+How to use LinkedList to insert elements and check if it exists or not

 ---